rlf/BukkitSqlClient/README.md

-# BukkitSqlClient
+# BukkitTestPlugins

-Simple plugin for testing Sql connection availability in Bukkit
+A collection of very slim JavaPlugins for testing various aspects of a Bukkit installation.